 Tufa runnels or fissure ridges

-Some of the rarest travertine formations are fissure ridges or (unoficcially) tufa runnels.
+Some of the rarest travertine formations are fissure ridges or (unofficially) tufa runnels.
 Tufa runnels defy our understanding about streams: we have used that streams flow where it is lower.
-In a case of active fissure ridges we see the opposite: there is a ridge or even a wall and… on the top of this ridge (or wall) flows a lucid stream of clean water!
+In a case of active fissure ridges, we see the opposite: there is a ridge or even a wall and… on the top of this ridge (or wall) flows a lucid stream of clean water!

-In most cases tufa runnels are just elongated ridges of travertine with narrow channel on the top.
+In most cases tufa runnels are just elongated ridges of travertine with a narrow channel on the top.
 Sooner or later the stream by some natural occasion diverts away – then travertine becomes dry and overgrown with grass and bushes.
-Finally it degrades beyond recognition.
+Finally, it degrades beyond recognition.